If you’re looking to explore the best scenic drives in Utah state, I have 13 to share with you in this post.

 I enjoyed this drive when I did it and knowing the amazing places there are to see there is what adds to it’s beauty.

-6) Road 63 in Bryce Canyon National Park:
+6) Road 63 near Bryce Canyon National Park and Red Canyon:

-Bryce Canyon also holds a beautiful scenic drive and it also cuts from Road 12.
+There is another stunning scenic drive right by Bryce Canyon National Park also holds a beautiful scenic drive and it also cuts from Road 12.
 It’s not a very long drive, but it’s very scenic with rock tunnels, beautiful landscapes and much more to see.

 In fact, the landscape of Bryce Canyon National Park is the only one of it’s kind in Utah.